-These big boned, muscular cats grow bigger than most other breeds, however tend to be roughly the same size as the Norwegian Forest cat, or Ragdoll.
+These big-boned, muscular cats grow bigger than most other breeds, however tend to be roughly the same size as the Norwegian Forest Cat or Ragdoll.

 Maine Coons will continue to grow for 4-5 years, before being fully grown.
-Other cats by comparison tend to physically mature around the 2 year mark.
+Other cats by comparison tend to physically mature around the 2-year mark.
 This may account for their larger than average sizing.

-The table above gives a good indication of the average Maine Coon size you can expect for both male and females.
+The table above gives a good indication of the average Maine Coon size you can expect for both males and females.
 However, whilst these averages give a good reference point to the likely size of your currently small Maine Coon kitten, they shouldn’t be fully relied upon as being fact.
-This is because sizing can vary wildly, and as with all animals there will always be exceptions to the rule.
+This is because sizing can vary wildly, and as with all animals, there will always be exceptions to the rule.

-Some people claim to have owned male Maine Coon cats that have weighed as much as 35 lb (15.9 kg), which is significantly larger than the breeds average of 15-25 lbs (6.8-11.3 kg).
+Some people claim to have owned male Maine Coon cats that have weighed as much as 35 lb (15.9 kg), which is significantly larger than the breed’s average of 15-25 lbs (6.8-11.3 kg).
 So be prepared for the unexpected!!

 Biggest Maine Coon Record